 Q: Are there any natural treatments available for dry eyes?

-A: Diet is very important for eye health in general.
-Make sure you eat plenty of green, red and orange vegetables, and fish, especially wild salmon.
-Most people do not get enough Omega 3 healthy oil in their diet, so we recommend taking an Omega 3 fish oil supplement.
-Omega 3 has been shown to relieve dry eye symptoms, and is also important for heart and general health.
+A: Diet is very important for general eye health, and dry eyes.
+Make sure you eat plenty of green, red, and orange vegetables.
+Fish, especially wild salmon, also contains eye-healthy nutrients.
+Most people do not get enough healthy Omega 3 oil in their diet, so we recommend taking an Omega 3 fish oil supplement.
+Omega 3 has been shown to relieve dry eye symptoms, and is also important for overall health.

 Q: How do I know if I have dry eyes, or my eyes are just tired?